Tips on Meal Planning for Back-to-school

 Get Your Lunch-packing Game On

 Whether your kids will be eating lunch at home or heading to the cafeteria, you can keep your busy family well fed with nourishing lunches that don’t take long to make.
 Transform your skills from a lunchbox zero to a lunchbox hero with our great tips for hearty and healthy school lunches:

 Pick up reusable, insulated lunch bags.
 A good, durable bag that can stand up to the demands of youngsters can be hard to find.
 Source these online over the summer as you’re readying your kid for their return to school and look for bags that come with zippers to help contain food in transit.

 Avoid processed foods.
 Nutritional studies are singing the praises of raw foods and recommending that highly processed foods be avoided in kid’s meals.
 Work on selecting veggies and foods you know your kids will eat and keep away from foods that reinforce bad eating habits.

 Prep lunches for the week on Sunday night.
-Save yourself from the standard morning rush of throwing a lunch together by preparing it Sunday evening.
-You’ll have the time and energy for planning your meals then, and kids will be able to grab and go on their way out the door all week long.
+Save yourself from the standard morning rush of throwing a lunch together by preparing Sunday evening.
+You’ll have the time and energy for planning your meals then, and kids will be able to grab and go whether on their way out the door or at home.

 Easy Meal Preparation Tips

 Like most things, a little planning goes a long way, and making dinners exciting and nutritious is no different.
 Get your kids involved in making their meals and turn meal-time prep into family time.
 Take a look at these important tips to help plot out your dinner plans.